sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

         <sparkle:minimumSystemVersion>10.8.4</sparkle:minimumSystemVersion>
     </item>

-Note that Sparkle only works with OS X 10.7 or later, so that's the minimum version you can use.
+Note that Sparkle only works with macOS 10.7 or later, so that's the minimum version you can use.

 ## Embedded release notes